There was a nasty, harmful bad apple among the throngs of spirits found here!

 Forced air heating was added and some open concept ideas were implemented including walls in the kitchen area and the side parlor area were taken down so the cook could talk to the guests.
 Each bedroom was given its own bathroom, making good use of the old closets and spare space in each room.

 The townhouse’s sunken garden was the creation of former owner and master craftsman, Jim Williams.
-This beautiful green space, made complete with a little fountain, is still just the right place to relax and renew; lucky owners!
+This beautiful green space, made complete with a little fountain, is, as always, just the right place to relax and renew; lucky owners!
 French doors open up to this delightful garden.
 I hope the new owners will open this historical beauty up for tours.
 We would surely come to visit.

 In the late 1700s, it was the custom of wealthy planters in Colonial America to buy a townhome in the nearest city, so he and his family could enjoy the amenities of city life.
 (Check out our haunted house stories on our Williamsburg, VA page).